-Fluffy rice, seasoned perfectly then flavored with garlic and fresh herbs turns out beautifully every single time thanks to the Instant Pot!
+Fluffy rice, seasoned perfectly and then flavored with garlic and fresh herbs, turns out beautifully every single time, thanks to the Instant Pot!
 Garlic and Herb Rice is full of amazing flavor and is a terrific side dish that can be served any time of year.

 I love having a go-to recipe that can be made for every season, is easy to make, and one that I know my family and friends will enjoy.
 This Instant Pot Garlic and Herb Rice recipe does all those things wonderfully!

 - Use the right rice-to-water ratio: For long grain rice, use a 1:1.25 ratio of rice to water.
 This will ensure that the rice cooks properly and doesn’t become too mushy or dry.